Bank Statement Program in Raleigh, NC: A Smarter Way to Secure a Home Loan

 Self-employed borrowers benefit from the ability to use both personal and business bank statements to demonstrate their income and cash flow when applying for a Bank Statement Program Home Loan.
 By keeping personal and business accounts separate, borrowers can clearly show income from both sources, which lenders use to assess the borrower’s financial stability.
 Typically, 12 to 24 months of statements from both accounts are required.

-Investment Properties Eligible for Bank Statement Program Loans
+Investment Properties Eligible for Bank Statement Program Loans in Raleigh, NC

-Disadvantages of a Bank Statement Program Home Loan Compared to Traditional Mortgage Loans
+Disadvantages Compared to Traditional Mortgage Loans

 Conclusion